Freelancer Tax Deductions: Common Expenses You May Be Able to Claim

 If you are driving to a client meeting, running to the post office to ship products, or driving to a specific location to shoot scenic photography or video footage for your multimedia projects, you can deduct the mileage.

+The IRS updates the standard mileage rate periodically.
+Always verify the current rate before filing your return.
 To claim this, you absolutely must keep a logbook.
 You cannot just guess at the end of the year.
-I highly recommend downloading an app like MileIQ that runs in the background of your phone and tracks your drives automatically.
+I highly recommend downloading a tracking app that runs in the background of your phone and records your drives automatically.

 If you have to travel overnight for a conference or a client, you can also deduct 100% of your airfare, hotel costs, and 50% of your business meals while traveling.

-8. The Ultimate Hack: The Qualified Business Income (QBI) Deduction
+8. One of the Most Valuable Small Business Tax Deductions: The Qualified Business Income (QBI) Deduction

 If you are a freelancer, sole proprietor, or an LLC, you need to know about the Qualified Business Income (QBI) deduction.
 This is arguably the most powerful tax break for side hustlers right now.

-In simple terms, the QBI deduction allows eligible self-employed people to deduct up to 20% of their net business income from their taxes.
+In simple terms, the QBI deduction means eligible taxpayers may be able to deduct up to 20% of qualified business income, subject to income thresholds and other IRS rules.

 If your side hustle made $10,000 in profit this year, the QBI deduction essentially tells the IRS to pretend you only made $8,000 when they calculate your income tax.
 This deduction is taken after all your other expenses are calculated, and it is basically free money for small business owners.
-There are some income limits and complex rules if you are a high earner, but for the vast majority of freelancers, this is an automatic 20% discount on their taxable income.
+(Wondering how your specific operational setup affects this?
+Read LLC vs Sole Proprietorship: Which Business Structure Makes Sense?).

 How to Protect Yourself: Keep Your Receipts